 See more extraordinary uses for Vinegar »

-Use a baby wipe to blot up coffee spills from your rug or carpet; it absorbs both the liquid and the stain.
+Use a baby wipe to blot up coffee spills from your carpet; it absorbs both the liquid and the stain.
 Wipes can also be effectively deployed when attacking various spills and drips on your clothing and upholstered furniture.

 See more extraordinary uses for Baby Wipes »